YunoHost/doc/faq.md

 Considering that a few contributors are investing a large amount of time in the project, we are thinking about ways to make the project sustainable.

-This could be achieved via donations, crowdfunding, and a few contributors have professional activities related to YunoHost.
+This could be achieved via donations, grants, and a few contributors have professional activities related to YunoHost.